MantisBase v0.3.7

 Request Fields:

-• identity (required): User identifier - can be either an email address or user ID
+• identity (required): User identifier — email address or user ID

 • password (required): User's password